Copycat Olive Garden Chicken Gnocchi Soup Recipe

 How to make Olive Garden Chicken Gnocchi

-It is straightforward to make this Olive Garden Chicken Gnocchi soup recipe.
+Making this Olive Garden Chicken Gnocchi soup recipe is straightforward.
 You will find that all of the ingredients are very common in your average grocery store.
+We think it is easiest if you gather all of your ingredients before you start preparing the soup.
+This way, you will have everything on hand to get started.

 First, you will sauté the vegetables in butter over medium-high heat.
 Then, add some flour and cook that through.
 You will then add the half-and-half and chicken broth.
-Bring it to a low boil, then reduce the heat to a simmer.
+Please bring it to a low boil, then reduce the heat to a simmer.

 Cooked chicken and gnocchi are added to your seasoned broth and vegetables.
 Adjust your seasoning, and you will be ready to serve this soup in less than an hour.